bluefishforsale/alert-exec/Readme.md

 * On startup connect to the metrics server
 * Retrieve the list of alerts once and only once
-* Convert the list of alerts to Alert objects, adding some attributes to help mange lifecycle
+* Convert the list of alerts to Alert objects, adding some attributes to help manage lifecycle
 * Create {N} groups of workers of types [poll, notify, and resolve]
 * Create {N} collections of worker for worker types [poll, notify, and resolve] where {N} is the level of concurrency requested at runtime
 * divy up the alert items collected at start evenly between the {N} poll queues
-* start {N} goups of the worker thread types
+* start {N} groups of the worker thread types

 ### Thread and Queue interaction